Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 ## Creating Your First C Program!
 You have succesfully set up your CLion IDE!

-This part of the section will show you how to compile and run the default ``Hello, World!`` file.
+This part of the section will show you how to compile and run the default "Hello, World!" file.

 ### **1.** Create Your First Program
 {: .no_toc }
 Click on the ``New Project`` button on the front page, and this window will pop up.
 <br/><br/>
-Navigate to the ``C Executable`` Section on the left side of the window and change language standard to ``C99``.
+Navigate to the ``C Executable`` section on the left side of the window and change language standard to ``C99``.
 <br/><br/>
 Click on the ``Create`` button on the bottom right.